Brexit - Importing a Vehicle to France

 - You are importing the vehicle within twelve months of becoming resident in France.

-You will need to complete two copies of Déclaration d'entrée en France en franchise de biens personnels en provenance de pays tiers à l'Union Européenne, which you should send to your local customs office by recorded delivery.
-A link to a directory of local offices is available on the above link.
+You will need to complete two copies of Déclaration d'entrée en France en franchise de biens personnels en provenance de pays tiers à l'Union Européenne, which you should present to local customs officials.
 There is not a great deal on the form to complete.
+It is a form used for both vehicles and other personal possessions.

 Together with the form, you will also need to provide: